jiang-du/Perceptual-CS/README.md

 [5] Color image compressive sensing network based on learned measurement matrix, submitted to BMVC 2018, rejected.

-## Applications ##
-Perceptual CS is used in the following publication(s):

-[6] J. Du, et al. Color Image Reconstruction with Perceptual Compressive Sensing, The 24th International Conference on Pattern Recognition (ICPR), pp. 1512-1517, Aug.
-2018. (in press)
+[6] Color Image Reconstruction with Perceptual Compressive Sensing, The 24th International Conference on Pattern Recognition (ICPR), pp. 1512-1517, Aug.
+2018. (in press).
 Video Demo: [https://youtu.be/W3P2a21hpPY](https://youtu.be/W3P2a21hpPY)

+[7] Refined Perceptual Loss for Video Compressive Sensing, submitted to ACML 2018, rejected.

+[8] Visualizing and Understanding of Learned Compressive Sensing with Residual Network, submitted to Neurocomputing, under review.

+[9] A Real-time Video Compressive Sensing with Fully Convolutional Network, submitted to NIPS 2018, rejected.

+[10] A Hybrid-3D Convolutional Network for Video Compressive Sensing, submitted to AAAI 2019, under review.

 ## Citing perceptual CS ##
 Please cite our paper in your publications if it helps your research: